Opatija

 By Bus

-Frequent bus services connect Opatija with Rijeka, Zagreb, and major Croatian cities.
+Frequent bus services connect Opatija with Rijeka, Zagreb and other major Croatian cities.

 By Air